MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md

 ---
-title: "Running the Android SDK Emulator"
+title: "Running the Google Android Emulator"
-description: "How to debug your app with the Android SDK Emulator" ms.prod: xamarin ms.assetid: AEA165A4-D81A-411B-91DF-2DED2EED27B5 ms.technology: xamarin-android
+description: "How to debug your app with the Google Android Emulator" ms.prod: xamarin ms.assetid: AEA165A4-D81A-411B-91DF-2DED2EED27B5 ms.technology: xamarin-android